 All students must meet the following criteria:

-- Be a US citizen or eligible noncitizen of the United States.
+- Be a U.S. citizen, permanent resident, or eligible noncitizen of the United States.

 - Have earned a high school diploma, GED or state certificate, or have completed homeschooling at the secondary level as defined by state law.